kiryk/akeros/README.md

 	.string db `hello, world\n`, 0
 ```

-To compile a program and add it to the floppy image, please lookup the way it is done with _calc.asm_ in the script _build.bat_.
+To compile a program and add it to a floppy image, please lookup the way it is done with _calc.asm_ in the script _build.bat_.